 In February 2010, a military coup that lasted approximately five hours removed President Tandja from office after he tried to extend his rule beyond the constitutional limits.
 In March 2011, Niger elected Mahmadou Issoufou to lead the country back to civilian rule.
 Unfortunately, in January 2011, two French hostages were kidnapped in Niamey and killed in a rescue attempt.
 At that time, the Peace Corps suspended operation in Niger.

-In 2011, class sizes at AISN remained, small allowing for a close and attentive teacher-student relationship.
+In 2011, enrollment remained low and class sizes at AISN remained small allowing for a close and attentive teacher-student relationship.
 With a population of 45 students, learners were grouped together in multi-age classrooms as follows: PK-2, grades 3-5, middle school, and high school.
 Class size varies from 8 – 12 students per class.

-In 2012 AISN has increased enrollment drastically due to the hard work and dedication of the Director and staff.
-AISN has been able to maintain small classes sizes and remain true to the mission even though the enrollment numbers increased.
+In 2012 AISN increased enrollment drastically due to the hard work and dedication of the Board of Trustees, Director, and staff.
+AISN has been able to maintain small classes sizes and remain true to the mission even though the enrollment numbers continue to increase.

 In January of 2015, AISN created a PTA (Parent Teacher Association) to support families and build community within the school.
-Many outstanding events and activities have been hosted by the PTA such as "Donuts with Dads", Valentine Candy Grams, AISN House T-Shirts and a Family Fun Day.
-The PTA meets continues to support the school and it's mission.
+Many outstanding events and activities have been hosted by the PTA.
+In 2017 the PTA developed and approved by-laws and policies to help better define the role of the PTA.
+The PTA continues to support the school and its mission today.

 In April of 2015, AISN hosted a team of visitors from the Middle States Association for a full self-study and 7 year re-accreditation visit.
 The visit was a positive and affirming one and the visiting team recommended re-accreditation.

 During the 2014-2015 academic year, the US Embassy announced some significant changes to the US Embassy compound on which the school is located.
-These new facility upgrades are began in 2016 and completed on campus in 2019 significantly improving the school's facilities including a new secure entrance and landscaped parking, new tennis courts with lights and improvements to our athletic field.
-To coincide with this work AISN, working with a local architect AISN began the process of upgrading our facilities to compliment the embassy's project and include new administration buildings, Nursery school facilities, new student bathrooms, new kitchen and cafeteria, covered basketball court with lights, new art room, new science room, and lights for our athletic field.
-AISN classroom furniture has also been acquired and these campus' upgrades will serve to enhance our learning environment into the future.
+These new facility upgrades began in 2016 and completed on campus in 2019 significantly improving the school's facilities including a new secure entrance and landscaped parking, new tennis courts with lights and improvements to our athletic field.
+To coincide with this work AISN, working with a local architect, began the process of upgrading other facilities to compliment the embassy's project to include a new administration building, new Nursery school facility, new student bathrooms, new kitchen and cafeteria, new covered basketball court with lights, new art room, new science room, and lights for our athletic field.
+AISN classroom furniture has also been acquired and these campus' upgrades continue to serve and enhance our learning environment into the future.

-The school instituted the MAP Test of Basic Skills beginning in 2016 school year which measures academic skills and progress in Reading, English Language, Math, and Science.
-AISN uses the results of these tests to drive instruction and measure periodic student progress.
+The school instituted the MAP Test of Basic Skills beginning in the 2016 school year which measures academic skills and progress in Reading, English Language, Math, and Science.
+AISN uses the results of these tests to drive classroom instruction and measure periodic student progress.
 MAP tests are currently done twice in the Fall and Spring.

-As AISN enters its next phase of development and growth the teachers, students, staff, parents and Board members are committed to fulfilling our MSA action plans and attending to the recommendations that have been made.
-A focus on students and learning remains the priority.
-Since 2016 enrollment has steadily increased.
-With excellent faculty and staff in addition to work based on a strong mission, philosophy and principle goals, AISN is once gain growing in size and quality.
+As AISN enters its next phase of re-accreditation in 2022, it’s teachers and staff remain committed to the development of a school focused on students and learning.
+With excellent faculty and staff who work based on mission, philosophy. and goals, AISN will once again grow in size and quality.
 As we commit to the accreditation process and revitalization of our mission, philosophy, goals, and professional practice.
-We will continue to look at student learning in order to help teachers to reflect and modify practice for better results within a supportive professional learning community.
-AISN seeks to create an outstanding international experience, celebrating the character of its community and the rich local culture and building global understanding for our students.
+We will continue to look at student learning and how to support teachers to reflect and modify their practice for even better results.
+AISN seeks to create an outstanding international school experience, celebrating the character of its community and the rich local culture.